jbx-protocol/juice-contracts-v3/contracts/extensions/Deployer/README.md

 - liquidator: Platform liquidator contract.
 An instance of `TokenLiquidator`, advanced users are welcome to provider their own implementation. as described in `ITokenLiquidator`.
 - jbxProjectId: Juicebox project id to pay into.
 - ignoreFailures: If payment forwarding to the Juicebox terminal fails, Ether will be retained in this contract and ERC20 tokens will be processed per stored instructions.
 Setting this to false will `revert` failed payment operations.
 - defaultLiquidation: Setting this to true will automatically attempt to convert the incoming ERC20 tokens into WETH via Uniswap unless there are specific settings for the given token.
-Setting it to false will attempt to send the tokens to an appropriate Juicebox terminal, on failure, _ignoreFailures will be followed.
+Setting it to false will attempt to send the tokens to an appropriate Juicebox terminal, on failure, `ignoreFailures` will be followed.

+## Vesting Plan Manager

+///